awslabs/aws-encryption-sdk-specification/client-apis/encrypt.md

 - [Construct the signature](#construct-the-signature)
-  - If the [encryption materials gathered](#get-the-encryption-materials) has a algorithm suite including a [signature algorithm](../framework/algorithm-suites.md#signature-algorithm), this operation MUST perform this step.
+  - If the [encryption materials gathered](#get-the-encryption-materials) has a algorithm suite including a [signature algorithm](../framework/algorithm-suites.md#signature-algorithm), the encrypt operation MUST perform this step.
-    Otherwise this operation MUST NOT perform this step.
+    Otherwise the encrypt operation MUST NOT perform this step.

 This operation MUST perform all the above steps unless otherwise specified, and it MUST perform them in the above order.